Straight to your inbox

 A BCCIE mentor is:

-A higher level administrator or professor currently living and working in BC with 8+ years of experience (this can vary depending on the individual’s accomplishments and leadership experience) in a specific sector and field of international education.
-Click here to download the mentor application form.
-Applications are now closed.
+A higher level administrator or professional currently living and working in BC with 8+ years of experience (this can vary depending on the individual’s accomplishments and leadership experience) in a specific sector and field of international education.